Wonderfully relaxing Therapeutic Massage is now available at Atlanta Colonic & Massage

 Environment is important to the massage experience.
 Your massage session will take place in a warm, comfortable, quiet room.
 If the desired experience is to be relaxing, then having low-level lighting, soft music, and a pleasing aroma all add to the effect.

-Do I have a Code of Ethics?
+Do We have a Code of Ethics?

 Yes, they are as follows;

-- I accept all clients without discrimination.
+- We accept all clients without discrimination.